Samu (footballer): Boavista

 Samu was born in Mozelos (Santa Maria da Feira), Aveiro District.
 He joined Boavista FC's youth system at the age of 14, from FC Porto.

 Samu totalled just ten Primeira Liga appearances for the club over two and a half seasons, his first being a 1–0 away loss against C.F.
 União on 6 January 2016 where he came on as a 76th-minute substitute for Idrissa Mandiang.
 During this timeframe, he was also loaned to AD Fafe (LigaPro) and S.C.
 Espinho (third division).

 Vizela

 In July 2019, Samu signed with F.C.
 Vizela of the third tier.
 He helped the team to two consecutive promotions in two years, notably scoring eight goals – with eight assists – in the 2020–21 campaign.

 Samu renewed his contract on 9 July 2021, with the new deal running until 2024.
 He scored his first goal in the Portuguese top flight on 6 November, in a 1–1 home draw with G.D.
 Estoril Praia.
 The following 6 February, his brace earned his side one point following a 2–2 draw at his first club as a senior.

 Vitória Guimarães

 On 5 June 2024, following Vizela's relegation, Samu agreed to a three-year contract at Vitória S.C. as a free agent.
+On 10 January 2026, he scored from a penalty to equalise an eventual 2–1 win over S.C.
+Braga in the final of the Taça da Liga for the club's first-ever victory in the competition; he also assisted Alioune Ndoye in the 83rd minute from a corner kick.